Maatary/haskell-from-first-principles/basic-datatypes/fundamentals.md

 - **Term-level** variables and data constructors exist in your terms.
 Term level is where your values live and is the code that executes when your program is running.

 - At the **type level**, which is used during the static analysis and verification of your program, we have type variables, type constructors, and type classes.

 - Lastly, for the purpose of organizing our code into coherent groupings across different files, we have **modules**.

 ## Variables Naming Convention

- - Type variables (that is, variables in type signatures) generally start at a and go from there: a, b, c, and so forth.
-You may sometimes see them with numbers appended to them, e.g., a1.
+ - **Type variables** (that is, variables in type signatures) generally start at **a** and go from there: **a, b, c,** and so forth.
+You may sometimes see them with numbers appended to them, e.g., **a1**.

+ - **Functions** can be used as arguments and in that case are typically labeled with variables starting at **f** (followed by **g** and so on).
+They may sometimes have numbers appended (e.g., **f1**) and may also sometimes be decorated with the **' character**, as in **f'** ( This would be pronounced _"eff-prime"_)

+ - _**Variables do not have to be a single letter**.
+In small programs, they often are; in larger programs, they usually should not be a single letter.
+If there are many variables in a function or program, as is common, it is helpful to have descriptive variable names.
+It is often advisable in domain-specific code to use domain-specific variable names._

+ - **Arguments to functions** are most often given names starting at **x**, again occasionally seen numbered as in **x1**.
+Other single-letter variable names may be chosen when they serve a mnemonic role, such as choosing r to represent a value that is the radius of a circle.

+   - If you have a list of items, and you have used the name **x** to refer to one such item, by convention the list itself will usually be called **xs**, that is, **the plural of x**.
+You will often see this convention in the form **(x:xs)**, _which means you have a list where the “head,” or first element, is x, and the rest of the list, or “tail,” is xs_.